qubitdigital/qubit-sdk-android/README.md

 ## Dependency

-In your project `build.gradle` (under 'app') add the following in the dependencies section:
+In `build.gradle` of your Android application module (usually *$projectRoot/app/build.gradle*) add the following in the dependencies section:

 ```
 dependencies   {